-Use the links below to quickly find capital punishment-specific journal articles on LexisNexis, Westlaw, or Bloomberg.
+Use the links below to quickly find secondary sources on Criminal Law and Procedure (including capital punishment topics) on LexisNexis, Westlaw, or Bloomberg.
 Valid login credentials and a current subscription are required, but much of the content is also duplicated at HeinOnline.

 Having a hard time finding a topic?

 Overwhelmed?
 Don't panic!

 Schedule a Personal Research Consultation with a Research Librarian through the link below!

 HeinOnline is accessible through our alphabetical list of Law Library databases at http://eguides.barry.edu/LawLibraryDatabases, but Barry Law students, faculty, staff, and alumni still need to log into the Barry intranet in order to access it.

 From off campus, to access the intranet, all users must first go to http://ezproxy.barry.edu and log in with your Barry username (the prefix of your e-mail address) and password, then select the "School of Law Intranet" option.
 That will open Weblaw.barry.edu, and from there, you may click "Law Library" along the top to get to the Library page and access the databases through our Research Guide.